ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   Domain.join send;
 ```

-Since the buffer size is 0 and the channel cannot hold any object, this program
+Here the buffer size is 0 and the channel cannot hold any object, so this program
-prints a false,
+prints a false.

 The same channel may be shared by multiple sending and receiving domains.